HKUST-Aerial-Robotics/TimeOptimizer/README.md

 If you have done all above, you can try the simple demo in two ways.

 **1.**
 We provide a clean launch file which has no dependence on other packages, suppose you do not want to configure the interactive tools we provide.
-In this way, you can write down you the coordinates of all waypoints in the 'traj.json' file under the root directory of this package, and the program would read it after launching:
+In this way, you can write down you the coordinates of all waypoints in the **traj.json** file under the root directory of this package, and the program would read it after launching:
 ```
   roslaunch time_optimizer clean_demo.launch
 ```

 **2.**
 If you want to use the interactive tools we provide.
-Delete the file named 'CATKIN_IGNORE' under the directories of two additional ros-packages 'rviz_plugins' and 'waypoint_generator' in 'utils', and 'catkin_make' to compile them.
+Delete the file named 'CATKIN_IGNORE' under the directories of two additional ros-packages **rviz_plugins** and **waypoint_generator** in **utils**, and run 'catkin_make' to compile them.

 Then run following command:
 ```